SUNSET OF FURMANKIND

 Although it was late in the afternoon, he saw quite a number of individuals walking here and there between the buildings along sidewalks through manicured lawns, and it was only after he saw one of them nearby that he remembered why he was there.
 What looked like a bipedal red wolf stepped out of a small shed, wearing only a green pocketed vest and matching shorts.
 Barrett thought it was probably a male, but he could not be sure, and when the stranger saw them, his mouth spread wide in a distinctive canine smile.
 He waved toward those in the cart and then continued on his way.

 Barrett swallowed the lump in his throat and quickly tried to bury the resentment that had forced its way to the forefront of his mind.
 Upon closer examination of those who walked between the buildings – he was reluctant to call them people – he saw many more anthro humans on the grounds.
-Some wore shorts and a vest, others had on a short-sleeved, Asian-style garment that hung to the knees and had a split up the back for their tails, and there were even a few clad only in their fur and a pair of shorts with a waistband that dipped below the base of their tails.
-Many were barefooted, but others were shod in oddly-shaped sandals designed for their digitigrade feet.
+Some wore shorts and a vest, others had on a short-sleeved, Asian-style garment that hung to the knees and had a split up the back for their tails, and there were even a few clad only in their fur and a pair of shorts with a strap over an opening in the waistband to close across the base of their tails.
+It was still warm enough in the season that most were barefooted, but there were some shod in oddly-shaped sandals designed for the toes of their digitigrade feet.

 Wayne stopped the cart at a small building near the largest structure in the center of the complex.
 Barrett followed his companions to a wooden door protected by a weathered canvas awning, the pilots leaving their bags in the cart.
 Beside the door was a simple brass plate that proclaimed, North American Division of the Furmankind Institute, Administrator’s Office.

-Tom tapped on the door and then turned the knob without waiting for a response.
-Barrett followed them inside, stepping into a casual reception area with hardwood floors covered by worn rugs of indeterminate origin.
+Without bothering to knock, Tom opened the door and the aviators went inside.
+Barrett followed them in, stepping into a casual reception area with hardwood floors covered by worn rugs of indeterminate origin.
 Several chairs lined one wall, each of them designed with a curious, horizontal slotted opening in the seat back.
 Above the chairs on a tan wall hung a large framed oil painting depicting the compound at an earlier age.
 The only structures in the image were the older stone buildings.

 Barrett sniffed the air and idly wondered if there was an office cat in the place.